Singularities in Fully Developed Turbulence

+\right. \ee suggesting, in the baroclinic limit, a FTS of the same type as that for vorticity in 3D FDT, namely, (9).
+Physically, this is due to the enhanced vortex stretching in this limit produced by the deformed free surface in the quasi-geostrophic dynamics.

+Thus, the quasi-geostrophic FDT results connect with the 2D FDT results, as to be expected, in the barotropic limit while they connect with the 3D FDT results in the baroclinic limit (on doing the necessary interchange of vorticity in the 3D case with divorticity in the quasi-2D case).
+Contingent on the latter qualification, the quasi-geostrophic FDT seems to provide some kind of link between the 2D FDT and the 3D FDT.

-{\bf 6.
+{\bf 7.
 Magnetohydrodynamic Turbulence}\\

-In view of the advection-diffusion mechanism that controls the statistical properties of magnetic field\footnote{Advective stretching of magnetic field lines leads to amplification of magnetic field (Batchelor \cite{Bat}) while magnetic field lines that have been highly stretched typically experience stronger Ohmic dissipation (Kida et al. \cite{Kida2}).} the magnetohydrodynamic (MHD) turbulence (Shivamoggi \cite{Shi5}) presents a convenient framework to explore the effect of the advection-diffusion mechanism on the finite-time singularity development.
+Magnetohydrodynamic (MHD) FDT is relevant to plasmas in astrophysical systems as well as fusion reactors (see Carbone and Pouquet \cite{Carb} for a recent review).
+In view of the advection-diffusion mechanism that controls the statistical properties of magnetic field\footnote{Advective stretching of magnetic field lines leads to amplification of magnetic field (Batchelor \cite{Bat}) while magnetic field lines that have been highly stretched typically experience stronger Ohmic dissipation (Kida et al. \cite{Kida2}).} the MHD FDT (Shivamoggi \cite{Shi5}) presents a convenient framework to explore the role of the advection-diffusion mechanism in the FTS development.
 Here, we adopt the Iroshnikov \cite{Iro} - Kraichnan \cite{Kra} (IK) phenomenology.